 This Part does not have effect so as to modify a gas contract until 1 July 2012.

-30. Modifying gas contracts — gas quality specifications
+30. Modifying gas contracts: gas quality specifications

 (1) If —

 (a) a gas contract has effect in relation to the delivery or receipt of gas at or adjacent to a point that is or is of a type listed in the Table; and